Argivist/Exploring-the-Advantages-of-Communication-between-Autonomous-Vehicles-on-Road-Networks/README.md

 The urge for shorter travel times has led people to find better, real-time routes to minimize travel time [4], which has also become another motivator for the implementation of autonomous vehicles for their efficiency.
 Gathering and exchanging data could enable vehicles to expand their environmental awareness for improved journey-related decisions.

-**How does communication among autonomous vehicles impact travel time and safety?** This study aims to investigate inter-vehicle communication's effects on journey time and overall traffic flow.
+**How does communication among autonomous vehicles impact travel time and safety?** This study aims to investigate the effects of inter-vehicle communication on journey time and overall traffic flow.
 This study uses a simulation of vehicles with and without the ability to exchange information while navigating road network environments based on real-world locations.
 The journey time of the vehicles is recorded and analyzed for assessment.

 Findings and conclusions will be discussed in the completed report.